guanlinl/guanlinl.github.io/research_page.md

 ![Octocat](./figures/research/opinion_sim.png)

-## Optimization and control of complex virus-host systems
+## Optimization and Control of Complex Biological Systems
 Optimization and control are powerful tools to design a system that works as effectively as possible.
 Mathematical optimization and control methods are widely used in engineering and science.
 The model-based optimization and control frameworks usually deal with modeling complex systems, and the model components are (partially) known or estimated from data.
 We combine dynamical models of virus-host systems with optimization- and control-theoretic principles to improve two specific decision-making processes: devise and improve the timing and composition of therapeutic phage cocktails in phage therapy; design non-pharmacological interventions to reduce fatalities arising from COVID-19 while also enabling economic engagement.